 Assessment (e.g., Occupational English Test) for EMP

 Role plays / Simulation in English for medical purposes

 Professional practice and discourse in EMP

 TYPES OF SESSIONS

 Workshop: a practical, interactive, how-to session with plenty of audience involvement– 45 minutes (or 90 minutes depending on the proposal)

-Practice-Oriented Presentation: focused on classroom practice – 15 minutes, plus10 minutes questions.
+Practice-oriented presentation: focused on classroom practice – 15 minutes (+ 5 minutes questions)

-Research based Presentation: focused on completed research – 15 minutes, plus 10minutes questions.
+Research based presentation: focused on completed research – 15 minutes (+ 5 minutes questions.)